abpuccini/Kickstarter-Analysis/README.md

 ### Predict Trend by Category

-Creating a pivot table with a column of *state*, row of *year*, value based on the count of *state* and filters based on *Parent-Category*
+Creating a pivot table with a column of *state*, row of *year*, value based on the count of *state* and filters based on *Parent-Category*.

 Also, creating a line chart linked with the pivot table to analyze trend of successful and failure by filtering *Parent-Category*.